chesterbr/chesterbr.github.io/README.md

 # chesterbr.github.io

-My blog and personal website, powered by GitHub Pages / Jekyll and canonically served at https://chester.me.
+My blog / personal website, powered by GitHub Pages / Jekyll and canonically served at https://chester.me.

 It used to be Octopress-based (and before that WordPress, and before that Movable Type... turtles all the way down to BLiG, a custom-made system from the ISP/Portal I worked on in 2002).